Home Login Sign up Profile Log out

 Comu stai?

 I’m good, thanks.
-A typical and polite reply to Comu stai?”
+A typical reply to Comu stai?

 I don’t know.
-A simple and commonly used phrase when you’re unsure.
+A straightforward and frequently used phrase.

 Picciotto / Carusu